thomadha/gr2336/movielist/ui/README.md

 1. The controllers of the javafx app, meaning the methods/commands that users use to interact with the app.
 Our application has 3 controllers, each with its own page.
 These can be found within the inner folder "ui".
 2. A "json" folder, where the movielists that are created are saved to file.
 3. A "resources" folder that store the fxml files for user interface.
-4. From release 3, a "dataaccess"-folder, supporting the REST-API.
+4. A "dataaccess"-folder, supporting the REST-API.
 In this folder there is a localaccess and a remoteaccess, both implementing the same interface.
 5. Test classes within its own folder "test".

 ## How to use